RELabUU/Interactive-Narrator/README.md

 Currently, Interactive Narrator needs to be run from your local machine.
 I assume you have Python3 installed system wide and have pip setup tools installed too.
 If not install pip (Linux) with: `sudo apt-get install python-setuptools python-dev build-essential`.
 Then, the preferred method is to create a virtual Python environment using virtualenv
 (http://docs.python-guide.org/en/latest/dev/virtualenvs/).
 Install virtualenv with `pip install virtualenv`.
 Then set your virtual environment up wth Python3 using this command: `virtualenv -p python3 environmentname`.
 Now you should have a virtual environment ready and you can download the InteractiveNarrator and VisualNarrator into that directory.
-Finally, activate your virtual environment with activate your virtual environment with `source bin/activate` while standing in the virtual environment directory install the packages listed in requirements.txt in your virtual environment with `pip install -r requirements.txt`
+Finally, activate your virtual environment with with `source bin/activate` while standing in the virtual environment directory install the packages listed in requirements.txt in your virtual environment with `pip install -r requirements.txt`
 Note that Interactive Narrator's Python files are configured to be used in a virtual environment because of the shebang #!/usr/bin/env python